 Cycle #5 – My First IVF Injections and Stimulated Procedure

-The dr suggested I take estrofem, those are the hormone pills that I had to take for around 7 days….
+The dr suggested I take Estrofem, those are the hormone pills that I had to take for around 7 days….
 The last day would be CD2.
 They are supposed to calm my ovaries and make sure that follicles don’t grow as fast.

-- On CD2 I came for the first checkup and this time we are doing our FIRST STIMULATED IVF.
-At stimulated we have to come on CD2, the dr counts the antral follicles and determines the therapy.
-Antral follicles are small follicles that are present at every ovulation.
+- Antral follicles are small follicles that are present at every ovulation.
 But during the follicular phase in the menstrual cycle (from period to ovulation) only one, or sometimes two grow enough to ovulate.
 During the stimulated cycle, all of them grow and all are potential follicles for fertilization.

-They gave me Menopur… oh my….
-I had to mix the IVF injections by myself, and then put the needle in my stomach.. it was kinda scary.
-But I did it anyway.
-One time while I was working (I work in a store ), alone in my shift, with customers in-store, there was no other way than to go to the storage room behind a curtain and give myself a shot.
+One time while I was working (I work in a store ), alone in my shift, with customers in-store, there was no other way than to go to the storage room behind a curtain and give myself the medicine.
 Imagine if someone saw me!
 What a story it would be haha… The other day I found out that it doesn’t have to be literally at the same time every day.
 2 hours later would also be just fine.

 - CD 14 I had my first ER with stimulation…but without the anesthesia.
 They don’t even offer it to you.
 If you do want it you have to arrange it with the Dr on a trigger day.
 But we are all so scared and don’t know where our head is, and the Dr just doesn’t mention it.
 So you feel like a total idiot.
-The woman here in Croatia is struggling for our rights and trying for our voices to be heard.
-We do have our rights, give them to us.
-Anyway, the ER was really painful, I was squeezing my hands and not breathing and I almost fainted.
-The nurse held my hand and repeated to me to breathe, or otherwise Ill faint.

 We had 8 cells!